Board of Supervisors

 Department Budget Overview

-The Budget recommends adding 1.0 FTE Administrative Aide with an expected offsetting reduction in 2025-26.
-Total expenditures increase by $112,049 largely from a $175,735 change in facility charges to properly reflect the cost of facility services and utilities offset by reductions for one-time contributions to other agencies.
-Additional expenditures support the changeover in staffing for Districts 2 and 5 and the restoration of 1.0 FTE Administrative Aide position.
-The Budget maintains funding for the Young Supervisors Academy to introduce young people to County government, Board member travel associated with agency assignments, and various professional memberships.
+The budget added 1.0 FTE Administrative Aide with an expected offsetting reduction in 2025-26.
+The budget increased expenses by $232,549 largely from a $175,735 change in facility charges to properly reflect the cost of facility services and utilities offset by reductions for one-time contributions to other agencies.
+Additional expenses supported the changeover in staffing for Districts 2 and 5 and the restoration of 1.0 FTE Administrative Aide position.
+The budget maintained funding for the Young Supervisors Academy to introduce young people to County government, Board member travel associated with agency assignments, and various professional memberships.

 Department Operations and Performance